maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 These devices were engineering marvels, using high bias tape, aggressive dbx noise reduction, and doubling the regular cassette tape speed to three inches per second.

-> <span style="color:yellow">And yes, audio tape speed, like pipe organ stop pitches and railroad gauges are measured in American standard units.
+>>> <span style="color:yellow">And yes, audio tape speed, like pipe organ stop pitches and railroad gauges are measured in American standard units.
 Another blow to the ego of the metric system.
 Get over it.
 All measurement units are arbitrary, but some are useful.</span>

 While the portastudio was never used as a music distribution standard, it would have represented sand interesting evolution for the audio cassette.
 It could deliver surround sound in a portable, standardized, and highly accessible package.

-If the quadraphonic marketing wars of the 70s had been won by consumers with "ambience heads", the audio cassete could have easily delivered one an entire quad album on a single side of a C-90 tape.
+If the quadraphonic marketing wars of the 70s had been won by consumers with "ambience heads", the audio cassete could have easily delivered an entire quad album on one side of a C-90 tape.

 At double-speed playback, the requisite 45 minute album length was readily available, and in discrete 4 channel sound!
 No matrixing compromise necessary!
 And the audio quality would be significantly better than a bog-standard commercial cassette.